myriadrf/LimeSDR_GW/docs/docs/HiperSDR_44xx.rst

 RX Path Top Module
 ^^^^^^^^^^^^^^^^^^
-This module is part of LimeDFB and more details can be found in :external+dfb:ref:`rx_path_top_litex <docs/rx_path_top_litex/readme:rx_path_top (LiteX)>` description.
+This module is part of LimeDFB and more details can be found in :external+dfb:ref:`rx_path_top <docs/rx_path_top/readme:rx_path_top>` description.
 It handles the receive path from the RF Transceiver to the FPGA and host, including IQ sample packetization and timestamp generation.

 .. _tx_path_top_module:

 TX Path Top Module
 ^^^^^^^^^^^^^^^^^^
-This module is part of LimeDFB and more details can be found in :external+dfb:ref:`tx_path_top_litex <docs/tx_path_top_litex/readme:tx_path_top (LiteX)>` description.
+This module is part of LimeDFB and more details can be found in :external+dfb:ref:`tx_path_top <docs/tx_path_top/readme:tx_path_top>` description.
 This module manages the transmit path from the host through the FPGA to the RF Transceiver, including unpacking of IQ samples and stream synchronization.

 .. _pcie_phy_module: